 We are excited that you are interested in pursuing graduate studies at Maine Maritime Academy.
-Our Administrative Coordinator will be happy to assist you with any questions or concerns you have, but we have compiled the following list of questions to help you navigate the application process.
-If your questions are not answered below, please contact us by phone or email: 207-326-2212 or firstname.lastname@example.org.
+Our administrative coordinator will be happy to assist you with any questions or concerns you have, but we have compiled the following list of questions to help you navigate the application process.
+If your questions are not answered below, you may contact us at 207-326-2620 or firstname.lastname@example.org.

 Graduate school applications are submitted electronically and there is no application fee.

-Please mail a copy of your transcript(s) from each post-secondary institution you have attended directly to Maine Maritime Academy.
-We cannot accept email submissions or scanned copies.
+Please send an official copy of your transcript(s) from each post-secondary institution you have attended directly to Maine Maritime Academy.
+We will accept email submissions or scanned copies.

 Maine Maritime Academy

 1 Pleasant Street

 If you received your undergraduate degree from MMA, no action is required.
 We will request your transcript directly from the Registrar’s Office.

 A Letter of Recommendation Request form, academic or professional, will automatically be emailed to two (2) individuals of your selection when you complete the online application.

 If necessary, the Letter of Recommendation Request form can be resent to your recommenders.
 Please contact our office at firstname.lastname@example.org or 207-326-2620.

 Recommendation letters submitted by relatives or friends, as well as letters older than one year, cannot be accepted.